cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 We made many other changes: introducing a landing page for all the regulations, extending the logic to identify defined terms with the regulation, and based on user feedback - introducing help text to the application.
-Each one of those represents a significant effort, but here I want to explain some of the more interesting ones.
+Each one of those represents a significant effort, but here I want to explain some of the larger efforts.
 All our code is open source, so you can see what we've been up to in excruciating detail (and suggest changes).

 Through these set of changes, we've hopefully made it much easier to add the next regulation and also deal with longer regulations.
 I've just received word